kosich/rxjs-autorun/README.md

 ### Logic branching

 Logic branches might lead to late subscription to a given Observable, because it was not seen on previous runs.
-And if your Observable doesn't produce a value synchronously when subscribed — then expression will be **interrupted midflight** until any visited Observable from this latest run emits a new value.
+And if your Observable doesn't produce a value synchronously when subscribed — then expression will be **interrupted mid-flight** until any visited Observable from this latest run emits a new value.

 *We might introduce [alternative APIs](https://github.com/kosich/rxjs-autorun/issues/3) to help with this*